-That may soon change, thanks to a report released this month by the Municipal Natural Assets Initiative (MNAI) on the Grindstone Creek Watershed Natural Asset Project in Southern Ontario’s Halton Region.
+The conference panel deal with how communities' natural assets could be incorporated into policy decisions around protecting biodiversity as well as employing natural ecosystem services for municipal goals.
+This approach is reflected in a recently released report by the Municipal Natural Assets Initiative (MNAI) on the Grindstone Creek Watershed Natural Asset Project in Southern Ontario’s Halton Region.
 It shows the creek’s watershed provides storm water management services equivalent to more than $2 billion in engineered infrastructure, and about $34 million a year in other benefits, such as recreation, erosion control, and climate mitigation.

 Flooding is Ontario’s most costly natural hazard, and with strains from aging infrastructure and tight municipal budgets, the value of natural climate-resilient wetlands and watersheds will only increase.